Comparison · 11 min read

 The ChannelOS live board showing rendered previews of multiple screens with live status

-If you searched “best digital signage software,” you already know the honest answer: there isn’t one winner — there’s the right tool for your team.
+If you went looking for the top 10 digital signage software tools, you already know the honest answer: there isn’t one winner — there’s the right tool for your team.
 A school IT admin, a franchise marketing manager, and a café owner want completely different things.
 So this roundup does something most listicles won’t: it tells you plainly who each platform is for, what hardware it needs, whether its AI is real, and what it costs — then makes the case for where ChannelOS fits.

 Full disclosure: we make ChannelOS.
 We’ve still tried to describe every tool the way its own best-fit customer would.
 If another tool suits you better, we say so.

-The ten, and who each is really for
+The top 10 digital signage software tools, and who each is really for

-How to choose: three questions that actually decide it
+How to choose the best digital signage software: three questions that actually decide it

 1. Hardware: no-hardware vs a player on every screen.
 ChannelOS is the odd one out here — the TV is the player.
-It runs as a web page in the TV’s own browser, so there’s no media-player box and no app to sideload.
-Every other tool in this list is bring-your-own-device: none of them force a proprietary box (Raydiant and a few others sell one, most don’t), but you do install a native player app on a Fire Stick, Raspberry Pi, mini-PC, or SoC smart TV.
-Xibo specifically requires an installed player.
+It runs as a web page in the TV’s own browser, so there’s no media-player box.
+Every other tool in this list is bring-your-own-device: none of them force a proprietary box (Raydiant, Screenly and a few others sell one, most don’t), but you do install a native player app on a Fire Stick, Raspberry Pi, mini-PC, or SoC smart TV.
+Xibo specifically requires an installed player, and Anthias effectively requires a Pi.
 If “I have a TV and Wi-Fi” is your whole hardware budget, the browser-pairing model is a real difference.

 2. Content: manual design vs AI-built.
 Almost everyone now claims “AI.”
 The honest split is what the AI actually produces.
 OptiSigns, Rise Vision, Kitcast, NoviSign, and Play generate single assets — an image, or one or three page designs — that you then arrange yourself.
 That’s genuinely useful, and for some teams it’s enough.
 But it’s not the same as describing a screen and getting a complete, on-brand, multi-slide show back.
 ChannelOS does the latter, and reads attached PDFs, images, and a webpage URL into the slides.
-Xibo, TelemetryTV, ScreenCloud, and Raydiant have no generative content AI of that kind at all; content is built by hand (TelemetryTV’s real strength is live data, not design).
+Xibo, TelemetryTV, ScreenCloud, Raydiant, PosterBooking, Screenly and Anthias have no generative content AI of that kind at all; content is built by hand (TelemetryTV’s real strength is live data, not design), or started from a template.

 3. Updates: push-and-sync vs edit-once-airs-everywhere.
 Most CMS platforms follow a publish step: you edit, re-publish, and wait for each device to sync.
 ChannelOS is schedule-first — what a screen shows is derived in real time from the show, the channel schedule, and the clock.
 Fix a typo and it’s corrected on every screen the moment you save, with no per-device sync.
 Dayparting (different content by hour and weekday/weekend, set once) and live takeover (drop an urgent message on every screen, then resume the schedule) fall out of the same model.